SAP-archive/localization-toolkit-s4hana-cloud-tax-id-validation/README.md

-## Localization Toolkit for S4HANA Cloud: Validating a Tax ID Format
+## Localization Toolkit for SAP S/4HANA Cloud: Validating a Tax ID Format

 This repository contains the sample code for the [Validate a Tax Number](https://blogs.sap.com/2019/08/16/validate-a-tax-number/) tutorial.